-There’s no more important decision the writer makes than who tells the story.
-In this class, we’ll examine each other’s manuscripts primarily through the lens of point of view and using the concept of narrative strategy, but we’ll also take each story as a whole and discuss how all the craft elements are working together.
+There’s no more important decision a writer makes than who tells the story.
+In this workshop we’ll examine one another’s manuscripts primarily through the lens of point of view and by using the concept of narrative strategy, but we’ll also take each story as a whole and discuss how all the craft elements are working together.
 This workshop is open to short story writers and novelists with stand-alone excerpts.

 - This is a mixed levels workshop.